MitchBriles/SalsaShaders/README.md

 A simple shaderpack for Minecraft.

-Currently implements shadow mapping (poorly).
-Looks pretty cool, though.
+Currently implements shadow mapping, and locks shadows to textures.